biobricks/streaming-sequence-extractor/README.md

 If `auto` is specified as the type (the default) then for GenBank format it will output the DNA or RNA sequence if such a sequence is present, but will not transform the character T to U since GenBank format has no simple way of specifying if a sequence is wholly DNA or RNA, and if no DNA or RNA sequence is present then it will output nothing at all.

-The parser currently is not able to auto-detect if a GenBank formatted stream contains Amino Acid sequences vs. DNA/RNA sequences.
-This is because Amino Acid sequence appear before the field that specifies if the DNA/RNA sequence is present and because often both types of sequences are present.
-It would be necessary to buffer all AA sequences (specified in `translation=""` feature qualifiers) until later in the stream when it becomes known if a DNA/RNA sequence is present.
-For very large genbank streams (files) this would defeat the purpose of using a stream processor and even if implemented it would be necessary to make a decision about whether to output AA or DNA/RNA sequence when both are present.

-## plaintext
+## Gotchas

-If the first non-empty (white-space only) line encountered consists only of allowed input characters then the parser will assume that the input is in plaintext format.

-One or more empty lines after a sequence with lines consisting only of allowed character following the empty line is taken to mean that the stream contains multiple sequences.
-That is: One or more empty lines is interpreted as a sequence delimiter.
+The parser currently is not able to auto-detect if an SBOL formatted stream contains Amino Acid sequences vs. DNA/RNA sequences.

+The input stream is supposed to be able to contain a mix of the supported formats concatenated together.
+E.g. you should be able to stream a FASTA file followed by an SBOL file and then a GenBank file, as long as each FASTA or FASTQ file ends with a double-newline.

+However, currently the SBOL parser overconsumes in some cases (see examples/multi_fail.js) which can cause it to eat up the beginning of the next format.
+This is an issue with the sax npm module not stopping when it reaches the closing tag of the root node (which is fair if it was designed for parsing a single xml file per initialization).

 # ToDo

+* Support FASTQ format
+* Fix SBOL overconsumption.
 * Implement checking of SBOL encoding
-* Support FASTQ
-* Implement opts.multi
-* Implement maxBuffer
+* Implement opts.maxBuffer (maximum buffer size)
 * Unit tests

 # License and copyright